Millie Gentle (MBACP)

 Most people will find that there are times in their lives when things feel particularly difficult, perhaps overwhelmingly so.
 This might be due to a specific experience happening currently or in the past, or general feelings of being lost or confused.
 At these times, accessing counselling can feel like a useful support.

-I am a qualified and experienced counsellor and have worked with people facing a variety of issues such as relationship problems, anxiety and depression, childhood trauma, loss of identity, bereavement, and loneliness and isolation.
+I am a qualified and experienced counsellor and have worked with people facing a variety of issues such as relationship and/or family problems, anxiety, childhood trauma, bereavement, loss of identity, low self-esteem and confidence, work place stress and issues around pregnancy, birth, and new parenthood.
 I am warm and empathic and I offer a safe and non-judgemental environment for you to explore the issues you wish to, at your own speed.
 I firmly believe that feeling heard and understood by another can have a powerful effect and that through the building of a trusting and secure counselling relationship, a person in counselling can start to gain a new perspective on what's going on in their lives.

-Coming to counselling can be daunting, whether for the first time or not, so we will take things at the pace you feel comfortable with.
+Coming to counselling can be daunting, whether for the first time or not, so we will take things at a pace you feel comfortable with.

 Training, qualifications & experience

 I am a qualified Person-Centred counsellor and registered member of the British Association of Counselling and Psychotherapy (Registered member MBACP).
 I adhere to the BACP Ethical Framework for Good Practice (2018).
 I have a BA Hons and Diploma in Person-Centred Counselling from the Metanoia Institute, which is affiliated with Middlesex University.

 I have worked for a variety of charitable organisations in London.
 I spent 2 years working for an EAP (Employee Assistance Programme), offering support to employees from a variety of organisations.